lewis-kori/gridsome-portfolio/content/blog/clear-screen-with-python.md

 series: Python Quick Tips
 dateCreated: 2020-04-09
 ---
-Originally posted on my [blog](https://lewiskori.com/post/how-to-clear-screen-in-python-terminal).

 When working with the python interactive shell, you may end up having a cluttered screen.
 For Windows and Linux users, one can run `cls` or `clear` to clear their screens.
 But this doesn't seem to cut it while working in the python shell.
 Here are a few quick tips to achieve this in python.

 We need to get into python shell first 😆.
 To do this, type `python` in your terminal or if you want to access the Django DB shell, `python manage.py shell` will suffice.